-There are 3 positions expiring in 2020 and they are Deanne Campbell, Daniel Holman, and Lyle Honeker.
-Deanne Campbell and Lyle Honeker are retiring from the board after 12 and 6 years serving the members, respectively.
-The board, management, and the entire staff would like to thank Deanne and Lyle for their support in making LCU as great as it is today.
-Daniel Holman has chosen to let his name stand for nomination as an incumbent.
-Alan Olfert and Karen Mitzel have been nominated to the board by acclamation.
-The board has had a productive year with regular meetings, committee meetings, and a strategic planning session.
+There are 3 positions expiring in 2021 and they are Jan Edmonds, Brian Gottfried, and Debra Scholer.
+Jan Edmonds retired from the board after 6 years serving the members, with 3 of those in the president position.
+The board, management, and the entire staff would like to thank Jan for his support in making LCU as great as it is today.
+Brian Gottfried, Debra Scholer, and Debra Vetter were elected to the board by acclamation.
+The board has had a productive year with regular meetings and committee meetings.